-In the 2015 blockbuster movie "The Martian," a botanist-turned-astronaut gets stranded on Mars and must find ingenious ways to survive the dire situation.
-He, somehow, survives — thanks in part to the power of the humble potato.
+In the 2015 blockbuster movie "The Martian", a botanist-turned-astronaut gets stranded on Mars and must find ingenious ways to survive the dire situation.
+He, somehow, survives — thanks to the power of the humble potato.

 His brilliant plan involves fertilizing Martian soil with his feces, chopping potatoes, and planting the cuttings in the soil.
 This eventually gives him enough food to last hundreds of days, aiding his survival in desperate circumstances.